 The Wildcard Office provides you the ability to submit your Wildcard photo online or by mail.
 Photos must reach the Wildcard Office by July 10.
 This is the photo used for your Wildcard and to display your picture for your My Courses page, which you will be able to view once your class schedule is set by the Registrar's Office in August.
 NOTE: Please do not send your Wildcard photo before receiving instructions from the Wildcard Office in June.
 Questions or concerns should be directed to the Wildcard Office - (610) 519-5031.

 If you have any questions about AP credits, choosing your classes, or when you can register, please call the Dean's Office of your College:

-New students will be able to access their residence hall and roommate information in myNova in early August.
+New students will be able to access their residence hall and roommate information in myNova in late July.
 Questions about housing assignments should be directed to the Office of Residence Life - (610) 519-4154/4150.

 You will receive your Orientation Group information in the August mailing.
 Your group number and designated reporting area will also be listed in myNova.